 So, as you can see, the narrower you get, the more potential customers you are weeding out.
 If that demographic stays large enough, and you can use common sense to gauge it, you do not need a statistician to configure numbers for you, it is good.

-Keep in mind your site can start broad and have drilled down categories in the sidebar where each category drills down even further into individual blog posts covering the narrowest of topics.
+Keep in mind your site can start broad and have drilled down categories in the sidebar.
+Each category drills down even further into individual blog posts covering the narrowest of topics.

 So, you might have the Best Diets for Weight Loss blog that serves as an umbrella for a huge number of diet plans.
 In the sidebar, you might have the following categories: